 I arrived by train, a short 25 minutes from Amsterdam.
 The train station is connected to a large shopping mall, actually the largest indoor shopping mall in the Netherlands.
 Likely by design, everyone who arrives by train needs to walk through this light modern space featuring over 160 stores until you emerge outside to the old urban center.
 After a mere couple of steps I fell upon a local market.
 I adore European market days!
 So, of course, I had to check it out.
 It featured all your typical vendors selling cheese, produce, bread, fabrics and flowers; and also, deliciously sweet-smelling food trucks offering traditional Dutch pastries, like Hagelslag, Olieballen, Pofferties and Stroopwafels.
 A couple of Olieballen (deep fried fritters) later, I was on my way to find the historic town center.

 This town has a rich and interesting history dating back to the Middle Ages, and even before that.
 Historians believe that the first inhabitants date all the way back to the Stone Age, earlier than 2000 BC.
-For many, many centuries, Utrecht was considered the heart of the Netherlands.
-It was the top city.
+For many, many centuries, Utrecht was considered the heart of the Netherlands, and considered the top city.
 It had a large population size of 300,000 people within the province of Utrecht and it was home to main offices of both the Catholic and Protestant faiths.
-It wasn’t until the 17th century, during the Dutch Golden Age, that it was replaced by Amsterdam.
+Not until the 17th century, during the Dutch Golden Age, it was replaced by Amsterdam.

 Right next to the Dom square is the peaceful medieval monastery garden called Pandhof.
 In the center of this beautiful garden is a fountain with a bronze statue, of priest Hugo Wstinc, sitting and writing.
 It is one of the most idyllic spots to sit and relax.